ChartsCSS/ChartsCSS.org/src/components/reverse-order.md

 ## Reverse Data & Datasets Order

-You can combine the two classes to reverse data order and datasets order.
+Combine the two classes to reverse the data order and the datasets order.

 ```html
 <table class="charts-css column reverse-data reverse-datasets">